HendrikPetertje/rails-with-webpack/README.md

 In this README I'll go over:

 - How to install Webpack in a brand new rails project
-- How to run the rails project in development/test server mode (using rspec & capybara)
+- How to run the rails project in development/test server mode
 - How to compile for production.

 Buckle up and strap in!